DeanTech1980/Website-Verification-System/docs/Ch1-Introduction.md

 ---

 ## Vision
 This proposal sets out a browser integrated, centralised global website verification system that treats every website as a digital entity requiring authenticated **“citizenship”** before participation.
-Rather than reacting to harm with scattered **“blacklists”**, it establishes a universal **“Trusted Websites”** list, making verification proactive and continuous and ensuring identity and compliance are in place before default access.
+Rather than reacting to harm with scattered **“blocklists”**, it establishes a universal **“Trusted Websites”** list, making verification proactive and continuous and ensuring identity and compliance are in place before default access.

 ---

 ## Purpose of this report
 This report examines feasibility by:
-- **Assessing current standards:** HTTPS, PKI, blacklists and post deployment security verification practices.
+- **Assessing current standards:** HTTPS, PKI, blocklists and post deployment security verification practices.
 - **Defining requirements:** Technical and procedural needs for continuous, proactive verification.
 - **Evaluating impacts:** Statistical implications and comparisons (e.g. email spam filtering, platform verification).
 - **Exploring governance:** National and international models required to steward a global regime.